-Each week on Tuesday there will be a required 1-hour online tutorial on Bb Collaborate.
-Students will be split into two groups: those with last names of A-L will be in Group A (1:00-2:00pm) and those with last names of M-Z will be in Group B (2:00-3:00pm).
+For tutorials, students will be split into two groups: those with last names of A-M will be in Group A (12:00-1:00pm EST) and those with last names of N-Z will be in Group B (1:00-2:00pm EST).
 These tutorials will be led by your teaching assistant and will serve the purpose of skill-building and workshopping your course assignments in light of these skills.
-The topics of the tutorials are as follows: 1) writing research questions, 2) finding and reading scholarly sources, 3) integrating feedback, and 4) academic writing and citing sources.
-Students should read the relevant tutorial materials to help prepare for these sessions, which will be released as PowerPoint slides on Quercus the Friday before each tutorial.
+The tutorial topics are as follows: 1) writing research questions, 2) finding and reading scholarly sources, 3) integrating feedback, and 4) academic writing and citing sources.
+To prepare, students must read the pretutorial materials, which will be posted as PowerPoint slides the week before each tutorial.

-Each week on Thursday there will be a required 1-hour online discussion session from 12:00-1:00pm EST on Bb Collaborate, which will serve as a space for Q&A, content clarifications, and collective discussions on the week's lecture and reading topics.
-Students should come prepared with questions and a readiness to engage in the weekly group conversations about the material.
+Discussion sessions will take place from 12:00-1:00pm EST. They will serve as a space for Q&A, content clarifications, and collective discussions on topics from the previous two lectures (and related readings).